Were you injured in an accident that wasn't your fault?

-Medical negligence (clinical negligence) is the term used when a patient is injured or becomes ill as the result of the carelessness of a GP or other health worker.
-If you have been affected by clinical negligence, Quittance's panel of expert clinical negligence solicitors can help you claim compensation from the NHS hospital or clinic that was at fault.
+Clinical negligence is the term for when a patient sustains an injury or illness due to a GP, nurse or other medical professional's lack of care.
+If you have been the victim of clinical negligence, the panel of specialist clinical negligence solicitors can help you make a claim against the NHS trust or private clinic responsible.

 Courts recognise that a serious injury will have a significant effect on an injured person and their family.

 By limiting the financial pressure serious injury places on a claimant, a compensation claim enables people to focus on their rehabilitation.

 A No Win, No Fee agreement protects you by ensuring that you will not need to pay any legal fees if your claim is unsuccessful.
 No Win, No Fee agreements are also called a Conditional Fee Agreement or CFA.

 Penryn injury claimants will also not have to pay any fees upfront with a CFA.

 No Win, No Fee guarantee